The Uni Games

 The Australian Uni games are held from the last week of September when many uni's have a break in the semester.
 Judo is a one day event, held on the Sunday.
 This event comprises a team event followed by a weighted individual competition.
 The men's team needs at least 3 members.
 If there are insufficient numbers for a team, individual competitors can still compete in the individual event.
 The games attract a wide range of grades and judoka from all over Australia and often include current Australian champions.
 Judo at the Uni games is an enjoyable event as the Uni games are also a social event

-In 2015, the club was represented by 5 team members at the games with Yan, Kurt, Yuki, Declan and Chris (latter representing UNSW) travelling up to the Gold Coast.
-The teams event tussle proved challenging for the team giving away a grade or weight advantage to the other teams.
-However, the guys fought really well in the individual weighted comp with Declan winning silver in the U90 whilst Yan and Chris both won bronze in the U60 and U66 divisions respectively.
+In 2015, the club sent 5 team members to the games at the Gold Coast.
+The guys fought really well in the individual weighted comp with Declan winning silver in the U90 whilst Yan and Chris both won bronze in the U60 and U66 divisions respectively.

 The ACT International Judo Championships